Identities for vacillating tableaux via growth diagrams: Abstract

 We now concentrate on the triangular region, $\De$ say, consisting of rows and columns $n+1,n+2,\dots,n+k$ (again counted from bottom-left).
 In Figure~\FF, this is the region to the right and above of the thick lines.
 We have isolated that region in Figure~\FFa.
 The $l$~crosses in columns $n-l+1,\dots,n-1,n$ discussed above occupy certain rows.
 (One of the crosses must necessarily be placed at the end of the top row of the cell arrangement.)
 These $l$~rows must not be occupied by crosses in~$\De$.
 Similarly, the $l$~crosses in rows $n-l+1,\dots,n-1,n$ discussed above occupy certain columns.
 (One of the crosses must necessarily be placed at the top of the right-most column of the cell arrangement.)
 These $l$~columns must not be occupied by crosses in~$\De$.
 On the other hand, we must place exactly one cross in each of the remaining $k-l$~rows and $k-l$~columns.
 See Figures~\FF\ and~\FFa\ (where $n=3$, $k=10$, and~$l=2$).

 The configuration of crosses in~$\De$ may be interpreted in a one-to-one fashion as a set partition~$\pi$ of $\{1,2,\dots,k\}$.
-Indeed, if there is a cross in row~$i$ of~$\De$ (counted from the top) and in column~$j$ of~$\De$ (counted from the left), then we declare $i$ and~$j$ to be in the same block of~$\pi$.
+Indeed, if there is a cross in column~$i$ of~$\De$ (counted from the left) and in row~$j$ of~$\De$ (counted from the top), then we declare $i$ and~$j$ to be in the same block of~$\pi$.
 Thus, the configuration of crosses in Figure~\FFa\ corresponds to the partition

-This is indeed a one-to-one correspondence, the inverse mapping being defined by ordering the numbers in each block of the partition by size and placing a cross in row~$i$ and column~$j$ whenever $i$ and~$j$ are successive elements in a(n ordered) block (with $i<j$).
+This is indeed a one-to-one correspondence, the inverse mapping being defined by ordering the numbers in each block of the partition by size and placing a cross in column~$i$ and row~$j$ whenever $i$ and~$j$ are successive elements in a(n ordered) block (with $i<j$).

 The proof of (\AC) can now be completed by observing that, under the above described correspondence, configurations of $k-l$ crosses in~$\De$ are in bijection with partitions of $\{1,2,\dots,k\}$ with $l$~blocks.
 This explains the left-hand side of~(\AC) since the Stirling number $S(k,l)$ equals the number of these partitions.\quad \quad